rapid7/insightconnect-plugins/CONTRIBUTING.md

 - [Submit bugs and feature requests] with detailed information about your issue or idea.
 - [Help fellow users with open issues] or [help fellow committers test recent pull requests].
-- [Report a security vulnerability in InsightConnect itself or its plugins] to Rapid7.
+- [Report a security vulnerability in InsightConnect's plugins] to Rapid7.
 - Submit an updated or brand new plugin!
 We are always eager for new integrations or features.
 Don't know where to start?
 Check out the [developer documentation].